necopinus/necopinus.xyz/digital-orrery/2017-10-23-coast-to-coast.md

 A spider in Redwood Regional Park.

-There were a surprising number of spiders in the park...
-And surprisingly few birds.
+There were a surprising number of spiders in the park… And surprisingly few birds.

 ![A redwood forest, seen through the narrow gap between two foreground trees](assets/2017-10-23-coast-to-coast-02.webp)